MicroFocus/ppm-html-plus-portlets/src/Normalized Table/README.md

-Please note in the js file

-<b> you must replace http://ppm:8080 in 4 places with your base_url.</b>

 Basically, it is using a data source to list the active projects and get some aggregate information (total_tasks, more to add).
 Calls 3 different web services  to obtain Project specific information(bac, cpi, ev, spi, npv, plannedcost, ect). <br><br>